Language selection

 • classify goods and estimate duties and taxes

-The CARM Client Portal is available to importers and customs brokers, as well as trade consultants who currently submit rulings on behalf of importers.
-Users are able to delegate portal access to employees and third parties such as customs brokers and/or trade consultants, enabling them to seamlessly continue their work and provide their services.
+The CARM Client Portal was made available to importers, customs brokers and trade consultants submitting rulings on behalf of importers.
+Users became able to delegate portal access to employees and third parties, such as customs brokers and trade consultants, enabling them to seamlessly continue providing their services.

 Soft launch